wolfenrain/fluttium/docs/docs/why-fluttium.md

   that are easy to read and understand.
 Represented by a simple YAML file.
 - Actions are only executed once your app settles.
 Fluttium uses the application's semantic tree under the hood and that allows it to wait until an action is completed.
+- Install custom actions to add extra functionality to Fluttium.

 ## Example